What is Localization? All you Need to Know

 That’s primarily due to the fact that interpretation is meant to be done quickly.
 It’s basically a simple translation that you typically do on the fly, usually verbally.

 While translating, on the other hand, you ideally want to take every piece of context into account.
-Your goal is to reproduce the original content into another language as accurately as possible – even if that requires many revisions.
+Your goal is to reproduce the original content in another language as accurately as possible – even if that requires many revisions.

 So, in simple terms: